newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/authorization-landscape-architect-firm.md

 ---
 ## Eligibility Criteria

-* `Business Registration Certificate|business-reg-certificate`
 * Certified copy of the `Certificate of Formation|certificate-formation`
 *  `Certificate of Authority|certificate-authority-sales-tax` to do business in the state (for out-of-state corporations)
 * Copy of your current `annual report|tax-annual-report`
 * A landscape architect licensed in NJ who serves as the `responsible-in-charge|responsible-charge` licensee

 ## Application Requirements

 * Business name and address
 * License number and information of the responsible-in-charge licensee
+* Copy of contract with licensed landscape architect
+* Names, addresses, license numbers, and signatures of all officers, board members, directors, principals, and any responsible licensee(s)
+* Names, addresses, license numbers, and percentages of LLC or corporation ownership interest of licensees or anyone closely allied professionals
 * A notary signature and seal on the form
 * Applicable fees paid